 CONVERTING A COURSE TO HONORS

 Core courses and major courses may be made into an Honors course if a student and faulty member agree on work to be completed to change a “regular” course into an “Honors” course, and if the course is approved during the pre-registration period by both the Honors Committee and the professor of the course.
 Generally, additional work required for honors credit will allow a student to demonstrate a reasonably high degree of achievement in independent research, creative and/or analytical/critical thinking, or successful integration of theory into practice.
 One or any combination of these elements, successfully demonstrated in work not required of the regular class members, will qualify as a means to “honorize” course content.
 Print and use the “Honors Credit Conversion Form” provided for this purpose.
-A course may not be converted to an “H” designation after the add/drop period ends.

 - Devise an appropriate project with your professor.

 During enrollment, up to the first week or two of the term, arrange a meeting with your instructor (office hours are a good time for this) to discuss a conversion project.
 A good conversion project should allow you to engage with the material being taught in the course at a greater depth and involve at least some independent work that results in an intellectual dialogue between you and your instructor.
 Honor conversions have three central components: